 Balboa Island Ferry

-One of area’s first tourist attractions, Balboa Island Ferry was erected in 1919 to connect Newport Beach with Balboa Island.
+One of the area’s first tourist attractions, Balboa Island Ferry was erected in 1919 to connect Newport Beach with Balboa Island.
 While its services were meant to save commuters the long 6-mile drive up the Balboa Peninsula and across the bridge to Balboa Island, the stunning ocean views have made the Ferry ride a tourist attraction.

 The ferry runs seven days a week from 6:30 am through midnight, with space for cars and bikes.
 If you’re traveling on a budget, you could save the expense of chartering a yacht and hop on the ferry for a memorable sunset cruise for under $2 a head.